Carboxylation: Organic chemistry

+Other methods, e.g. the Koch reaction, effect "net" carboxylation involve the use of carbon monoxide, either directly or generated in situ.
+These methods are variants of carbonylation reactions.

-Carboxylation catalysts include N-Heterocyclic carbenes and catalysts based on silver.
+Carboxylation of epoxides gives cyclic carbonates.
+Such reactions are catalyzed by N-Heterocyclic carbenes and catalysts based on silver.

 Carboxylation in biochemistry

-Carbon-based life originates from carboxylation that couples atmospheric carbon dioxide to a sugar.
+Food chains usually originate from carboxylation that couples carbon dioxide to a sugar.
 The process is usually catalysed by the enzyme RuBisCO.
 Ribulose-1,5-bisphosphate carboxylase/oxygenase, the enzyme that catalyzes this carboxylation, is possibly the single most abundant protein on Earth.

 The Calvin cycle showing the carboxylation of ribulose-1,5-bisphosphate.